-- independence;
+- independence:

 - learning and education;

 - risk and quality;

-- operations; and
+- · operations; and

 - people and culture.

-The AQIs are reported to the Audit leadership team approximately every two months and are presented using traffic lights to help provide a visual representation of areas needing focus and attention.
-Each AQI has an owner, descriptor of the AQI, frequency of measurement, information source, thresholds, actual result (including prior measurements for trending considerations) and an overall assessment of the measure (On target, Needs improvement or Not met) including a commentary.
+The AQIs are reported to the Assurance leadership team in detail periodically and are presented using traffic lights to help provide a visual representation of areas needing focus and attention.
+Each AQI has an owner, description of the AQI, frequency of measurement, information source, thresholds, actual result (including prior measurements for trending considerations) and an overall assessment of the measure (On target, Needs improvement or Not met) including a commentary.
 Discussion and review of AQIs lead to preventive or corrective measures being taken.

-We also perform a quarterly forward looking analysis, based on input from partners, to anticipate areas of engagement risk arising in the audit portfolio in the next quarter for specified audit engagements.
+We also perform a quarterly forward-looking analysis, based on input from partners, to anticipate areas of engagement risk arising in the audit portfolio in the next quarter for specified audit engagements.
 This proactive assessment ensures we have the right resources, experts and other support in place to respond to areas of risk as matters arise on upcoming audits.